Terkwood/book/src/tech/BUGOUT/lab_notes.md

 Let's take a break.

 `1304.` [Slipped one more](https://github.com/Terkwood/Sabaki/pull/63) change set into the mix before my break.
 This is good.
-The audits that NPM had been complaining about were taking up more cognitive space than necessary -- just some pesky dev deps. ☕ BREAK TIME!!!!! ☕
+The audits that NPM had been complaining about were taking up more cognitive space than necessary -- just some pesky dev deps. ☕ BREAK TIME! ☕

+# Tue Apr 14, 2020

+`1204.` We can add some Modals.

+`1737.` We added a [wait for bot modal](https://github.com/Terkwood/Sabaki/pull/64).
+Not actually using it, yet, but it's minimal and should work fine for our purposes.